RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

 **Example: Resistor I–V Curve**

 A simple way to demonstrate DC sweep is to measure the current through a resistor while sweeping a voltage source.
-This produces a straight line I–V curve that follows Ohm's law:
+This produces a straight line I–V curve that follows Ohm's law
-$I = \dfrac{V}{R}$

 **Circuit file: `resistor_iv.cir`**